hasherezade/demos/inject_shellcode/README.md

 Demonstrated methods:<br/>
 + Running shellcode in a new thread
 + Adding shellcode into existing thread (using NtQueueApcThread)
-+ Patching Entry Point of application
++ Patching Entry Point of the process
++ Patching context of the process